 The Old Testament

 The Old Testament is the first section of the Bible and documents everything from the creation of life up until the birth of Jesus.
-The Old Testament consists of 39 different books that document the ancient history of Israel and serve as the moral teachings and basis of the Christian and Jewish faiths.
+The Old Testament consists of 39 different books that document the ancient history of Israel and serve as the moral teachings and basis of the Christian faith.
 The Hebrew Bible, which is in many ways the foundation of the Old Testament, is traditionally broken down into three different sections, the Torah, the Nevi’im, and the Ketuvim.
-The first part of the Hebrew Bible consists of the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+The first part of the Hebrew Bible consists of the first five books: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

-This section of the Old Testament is commonly referred to as the Torah or Pentateuch, which means “law” or “instruction” in Hebrew.
+In the Christian Bible, this section of the Old Testament is commonly referred to as the Torah or Pentateuch, which means “law” or “instruction” in Hebrew.
 But the intended meaning of “law” in this ancient Hebrew context varies some from our modern english definition.
 Law in a modern sense refers to a set of rules that a group of people agree to follow.
-The law as it is expressed in the Old Testament shows how people of God are meant to live.
+The law as it is expressed in the Old Testament reveals how people of God are meant to live.
 Made up of narrative accounts as well as formalized guidelines for living, the Torah presents God’s plan for humanity and His relentless faithfulness to His people.
-Genesis, the first book of the Old Testament mainly documents the creation of Life and contains many stories of the early days of the world.
+Genesis, the first book of the Old Testament mainly recounts the creation of life and contains many stories of the early days of the world.
 Most centrally, Genesis tells the story of the establishment of the people of Israel and their unique relationship with God.

 The New Testament